debops/debops/docs/organizational-structure.rst

-The bots are not expected to introduce new unauthenticated code or documentation in different repositories which is enforced by only giving the bots access to the repositories they are working with and checking that no commits are created by bots in unexpected repositories using the DebOps tools.
+The bots are not expected to introduce new unauthenticated code or documentation in different repositories which is enforced by only giving the bots access to the repositories they are working with and checking that no commits are created by bots in unexpected repositories using the `DebOps Tools`_.

 ..
  Local Variables: